binaryage/totalfinder-web/uninstallation.md

 <br clear="both"/>

-In some future version uninstaller will offer to remove the configuration.
+A future version of the uninstaller will offer to remove the configuration keys.
 Right now you have to do it by hand.
 If you want to clean the TotalFinder trail completely, remove all TotalFinder prefixed keys from that file.
 You can use plist editor to do that:

     open ~/Library/Preferences/com.apple.finder.plist